zio/zio/docs/overview/running_effects.md

 }
 ```

-If you are using a custom environment for your application, you will have to supply your environment to the effect (using `ZIO#provide`) before you return it from `run`. `App` does not know how to supply custom environments.
+If you are using a custom environment for your application, you will have to supply your environment to the effect (using `ZIO#provideEnvironment` or, if you are using layers, `ZIO#provide`) before you return it from `run`.

+`ZIOAppDefault` does not know how to supply custom environments.

 ## Default Runtime